lnug/speakers/README.md

 ## Talk Format

-- Each event has 3 speaker slots available.
+- Each event has 2-3 speaker slots available.
 - Each talk is allocated 20 minutes, however, this can be altered on a per-case basis.
+- We also welcome shorter **lightning talks** for quick dives on node.js topics - 5-10 minutes max.
+Takes the pressure off
 - Talks are recorded and posted onto the LNUG [Youtube](https://www.youtube.com/channel/UC-qjgj2TnRoI1ZmFFaN3FeQ) channel.  * Your permission is implied.

 ## Some loose talk guidelines
 - we only host live talks with speakers in the house (no video link ups)